Workiva/over_react/doc/flux_to_redux.md

 ## Influx Architecture
 ### What is Influx?
 Influx is just the term we're giving to an architecture that is both Redux and Flux at the same time.
-To aid in the transition from Flux to Redux, tools have been built to allow Flux and Connected (Redux) components to all talk to the same store.
+To aid in the transition from Flux to Redux, we have built some utilities to allow Flux and Connected (Redux) components to all talk to the same store.
 It's a transitional architecture that allows the library to be non-commital to the state management system, ultimately allowing the transition from Flux to Redux to be a much more incremental process.

 ### Should you implement an Influx architecture during the transition?
 __tl;dr__